 The site of the largest Shaker settlement in the United States, established in 1787.
 Our excavation at Mount Lebanon is supported by a grant from the National Geographic Society.

 The Shakers are one of the most intriguing social and religious movements in American history.
 Established in the 1700s near Liverpool, England, the group set sail for America soon after forming to escape persecution for their ‘heretical and dangerous’ beliefs.

 Led by the charismatic Ann Lee, the Shakers established a community at Mount Lebanon as the spiritual centre of Shaker society; a society who from the very beginning believed in racial equality, female leadership and technological innovation.

-Mount Lebanon is now home to Darrow School, an independent college preparatory school, who have been the conscientious caretakers of the many Shaker buildings, artefacts and landscape features that still exist on their campus.
+Mount Lebanon is now home to Darrow School, an independent college preparatory school, who have been the conscientious caretakers of the many Shaker buildings, artifacts and landscape features that still exist on their campus.